PROFESSOR, HEAD OF DIVISION

-I also supervise Master's degree projects under the course codes DA233X, DA236X and DA239X.
+I also supervise Master's degree projects, mainly under the course codes DA236X, DA233X, and DA231X.
 If you want to do a thesis project with me, it will be much easier to convince me if you took my courses and showed interest there.

 I offer a similar course to the project courses above by for phd stdudents

-My main energy on the doctoral education level goes into the work in the WASP Graduate School and the track for Autonomous Systems and Software.
-The graduate school accepts roughly 50 students every second year at five different universities in Sweden.
-The year in between the other track in the same graduate school takes in about the same number of students in AI and mathematics for AI.
-I teach the courses
+Much of my energy on the doctoral education level goes into the work in the WASP Graduate School.
+The graduate school accepts roughly 40 students every second year at five+ different universities in Sweden.
+I teach the course

-- Autonomous Systems 1: Sensor, perception, control and decision making that runs every second year in the spring.
+- Autonomous Systems that runs every year in the fall.

 The courses gives a broad overview of the vast area of autonomous systems.
 The aim is to give all the doctoral students in the graduate program a common language and understanding and appreciation for the problems in other research areas.
 The emphasis is on doing rather than proving.